moliver28/research-handbook/content/handbook/values/_index.md

 ##### Iteration is no substitute for planning

 Iteration without a plan can lead to inefficiencies and a subpar customer experience.
 Before iterating we need to plan.
 A plan should include:

 1. Time bound objective: where we want to be in a year
 1. UX: user experience we are working toward
 1. Quality: what quality is sufficient quality
 1. Success metric: usage we want at a specific time
 1. Data schema: the data schema we need
 1. GTM plan: how we want to go to market
-1. Enablement: when we’d plan to train and enable support and the field
+1. Enablement: when we'd plan to train and enable support and the field
-1. Marketing: when we’d launch marketing (doesn't have to be at release)
+1. Marketing: when we'd launch marketing (doesn't have to be at release)

 ##### Iterate toward global maximum